How to Fix a Vacuum Cleaner: DIY Solutions That Actually Work

 After cleaning the belt, go ahead and examine the condition of the roller brush.
 Sometimes it can be broken in half or stop rolling due to overuse or improper vacuuming, which can also result in emitting a burnt odor.

-If the roller brush is in abnormal condition and you do not know how to fix it, I suggest you have it inspected by an authorized service center.
+If the roller brush is in abnormal condition and you do not know how to repair vacuum cleaner components like this yourself, I suggest you have it inspected by an authorized service center.

 ➟ Picked For You: How To Clean Dyson Vacuum Cleaners In Easy Steps